bvds/andes/docs/guides/ios_client_guide/README.md

 {@img iOS_2.png}
 </li>
-<li><p>If prompted, specify a personal identification number (PIN), which you enter
+<li><p>If prompted, specify a personal identification number (PIN).
-when you return to the Space Client after exiting.
+If a numeric keypad appears, enter a PIN consisting of at least 4 numbers.
-If a QWERTY keyboard displays, enter text consisting of at least 4 characters, one of which must be a number, a letter, and a special character.</p>

-<p>The minimum length of the PIN is set by your Space Manager administrator:</p>
+If a QWERTY keyboard displays, enter text consisting of at least 4 characters, or a mix of characters, numbers, and special characters.
+The minimum length and allowable characters for a PIN are set by your Space Manager administrator.</p>

 {@img iOS_3.png}</li>
 </ol>